qharlie/qtc/README.md

 Can we really alter the spatial superposition of two entangled photons to deliberately program their joint probability distributions, recombine them, sort their twists, and read out the resulting matrix transformations?

-# Join me and we will find out together!
+Join me and we will find out together!

 ### [Milestone 1](MILESTONE_1.md) <-- currently here
 ### [Milestone 2](MILESTONE_2.md)

+I might also [go another direction](README_QTPC.md) with this.